On the Fundamental Limit of the Stochastic Gradient Identification Algorithm Under Non-Persistent Excitation: Conclusions

 \section{Conclusions}

-This study has resolved a long-standing conjecture by Chen and Guo, demonstrating that the stochastic gradient algorithm achieves strong consistency even under non-persistent excitation, provided the condition number of the Fisher information matrix grows as \(O((\log r_n)^\alpha)\) for any \(0 \leq \alpha < 1\).
-Our work has significantly broadened the known sufficient condition from \(\alpha \leq 1/3\) and has established \(\alpha = 1\) as the critical threshold.
+This paper has nearly resolved a long-standing conjecture of Chen and Guo by demonstrating that the stochastic gradient algorithm achieves strong consistency even under non-persistent excitation, provided that the condition number of the Fisher information matrix is \(O((\log r_n)^\alpha)\) for some \(0 \leq \alpha < 1\).
+Our work broadens the known sufficient range from \(\alpha \leq 1/3\) to \(0 \leq \alpha < 1\) and identifies \(\alpha = 1\) as the remaining critical boundary.
 By introducing a novel algebraic framework, we have provided sharper matrix bounds and a more transparent proof.
-This advancement not only deepens the theoretical understanding of stochastic gradient optimization methods but also challenges researchers to finally settle the boundary case of \(\alpha = 1\).
-Future work should extend this framework to other step-size rules and validate its implications in practical deep learning and adaptive control scenarios.
+This advance deepens the theoretical understanding of stochastic gradient methods and highlights the remaining challenge of settling the boundary case \(\alpha = 1\).
+Future work may extend this framework to other step-size rules and investigate its implications for deep learning and adaptive control scenarios.

-\begin{ack} The authors are deeply grateful to Professor \textit{Lei Guo (IFAC Fellow, IEEE Fellow, AMSS)}, the first author's supervisor, for his invaluable guidance and for posing the fundamental research question that motivated this work.
-His insightful comments and continuous support have greatly contributed to this study.
-The authors are also indebted to Yujing Liu, Cheng Zhao and Xin Zheng for their valuable feedback and stimulating discussions. \end{ack}
+\begin{ack} The authors thank Professor Lei Guo (AMSS) for raising the question addressed in this paper and for his valuable guidance.
+The authors also thank Yujing Liu (AMSS), Cheng Zhao (AMSS), Xin Zheng (AMSS), and the anonymous reviewers for helpful comments. \end{ack}